 Work study and employment: Federal and state work study aid, and any employment packaged by your institution in financial aid awards.

-SUMMARY OF SIGNIFICANT CHANGES TO THE CDS FOR 2012-2013
+SUMMARY OF SIGNIFICANT CHANGES TO THE CDS FOR 2014-2015

-There are no structural or definitional changes to CDS for 2012-2013: other than the incremental advancement by one for year-dependent items, CDS for 2012-2013 is identical to CDS for 2011-2012.
+There are no structural or definitional changes to CDS for 2014-2015: other than the incremental advancement by one for year-dependent items.